Top trails on the Kāpiti Coast

 Hemi Matenga Scenic Reserve

 Covering 30 hectares of native forest, Hemi Matenga Scenic Reserve is one of the largest remaining areas of kohekohe forest in New Zealand.
-Forming part of an ecosystem network that links Kapiti Island with the Tararua Ranges, the reserve offers sweeping views of The Kāpiti Coast and Waikanae Estuary.
+Forming part of an ecosystem network that links Kapiti Island with the Tararua Range, the reserve offers sweeping views of The Kāpiti Coast and Waikanae Estuary.

 There are numerous walking and tramping tracks of various lengths and difficulty, including the easy Kohekohe Walk (30min loop), the steep bush-walk, Parata Track (1 to 2 hours return), or the more challenging tramping track, Te Au Track (2 to 4 hours return).